zebrunner/carina/docs/automation/api.md

 ObjectMapper mapper = new ObjectMapper();
 Clients clients = mapper.readValue(rs, Clients.class);
 ```
-Then you can use POJO object for any kind of validation or for an easy retrieving of the required properties.
+Then you can use POJO object for any kind of validation or for easy retrieving of the required properties.